knguyennt/machine-learning-practice-project/anime_score_predictions/README.md

-# Anime-score prediction with linear regression
+# Anime-score prediction with Linear Regression
 ### Note
 >This project is made to learn the fundamental of trying to learn how to use pytorch, scrape and process data from webpage. **_This project is by no mean a complete work or working project_**.
 ### Requirements